hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 ## fog_override

-Tells the pass whether it should override the scene fog settings, and enforce it’s own.
-Very useful for things that you don’t want to be affected by fog when the rest of the scene is fogged, or vice versa.
+Tells the pass whether it should override the scene fog settings, and enforce it's own.
+Very useful for things that you don`t want to be affected by fog when the rest of the scene is fogged, or vice versa.
 @par
 Format: fog_override &lt;override?&gt; [&lt;type&gt; &lt;colour&gt; &lt;density&gt; &lt;start&gt; &lt;end&gt;]
 @par
 Default: fog_override false

-If you specify ’true’ for the first parameter and you supply the rest of the parameters, you are telling the pass to use these fog settings in preference to the scene settings, whatever they might be.
-If you specify ’true’ but provide no further parameters, you are telling this pass to never use fogging no matter what the scene says.
+If you specify `true` for the first parameter and you supply the rest of the parameters, you are telling the pass to use these fog settings in preference to the scene settings, whatever they might be.
+If you specify `true` but provide no further parameters, you are telling this pass to never use fogging no matter what the scene says.

-@param type **none** = No fog, equivalent of just using ’fog_override true’<br> **linear** = Linear fog from the &lt;start&gt; and &lt;end&gt; distances<br> **exp** = Fog increases exponentially from the camera (fog = 1/e^(distance \* density)), use &lt;density&gt; param to control it<br> **exp2** = Fog increases at the square of FOG_EXP, i.e. even quicker (fog = 1/e^(distance \* density)^2), use &lt;density&gt; param to control it
+@param type **none** = No fog, equivalent of just using `fog_override true`<br> **linear** = Linear fog from the &lt;start&gt; and &lt;end&gt; distances<br> **exp** = Fog increases exponentially from the camera (fog = 1/e^(distance \* density)), use &lt;density&gt; param to control it<br> **exp2** = Fog increases at the square of FOG_EXP, i.e. even quicker (fog = 1/e^(distance \* density)^2), use &lt;density&gt; param to control it

 @param colour Sequence of 3 floating point values from 0 to 1 indicating the red, green and blue intensities

-@param density The density parameter used in the ’exp’ or ’exp2’ fog types.
+@param density The density parameter used in the `exp` or `exp2` fog types.
 Not used in linear mode but param must still be there as a placeholder

 @param start The start distance from the camera of linear fog.
 Must still be present in other modes, even though it is not used.